AlgoMaster Logo

 Why O(n log n) in All Cases?

-This is what makes merge sort special.
-Unlike quicksort, which can degrade to O(n^2) on bad inputs, merge sort always splits the array exactly in half.
+Unlike quicksort, which can degrade to O(n^2) on bad inputs, merge sort always splits the array in half (within one element for odd sizes).
 That means:

-• The recursion tree always has exactly log n levels (since we halve the array each time).
+• The recursion tree always has about log n levels, since halving the array repeatedly takes log₂ n steps to reach single elements.

-• At each level, every element participates in exactly one merge operation, so the total work per level is O(n).
+• At each level, every element participates in exactly one merge operation, so the total work across one level is O(n).

-• Multiplying these together: O(n) work per level x log n levels = O(n log n) total.
+• Multiplying these together gives O(n) work per level times log n levels, or O(n log n) total.

-There is no best case or worst case.
-The input order does not matter.
-Merge sort always does the same amount of work because the splitting and merging structure is fixed.
+The input order does not change this.
+Merge sort does the same amount of work on sorted, reversed, or random input because the splitting and merging structure is fixed.

 How It Works

-Let us break down the algorithm into its two core pieces: the recursive splitting logic and the merge procedure.
+The algorithm has two core pieces: the recursive splitting logic and the merge procedure.

 The Recursive Structure